sage-code/.github/profile/contribute.md

 # Contribution

-You can contribute to our content if you are part of our team or not, but is more easy to work with us if you are part of our team.
-Anybody can fork our repository.
-Members can be: Instructors, Developers or Students.
-Having one of these roles you can have direct access.
-When you have direct access you can work in development branches and commit to main branch or work directly in the main branch.
+Anybody can fork our open source repositories, but we have also private repositories that are accessible only to our core team members.
+A core tem members can be: Mentor, Developer or Student.
+Having one of these roles you can have direct access to private repositories.
+When you have direct access you can work in development branches and commit to main branch and you can accept PR for open source contributors.

 **Guests**

-As a guest you can visit our homepage and start learning how to code.
+As a guest or prosspector you can visit our homepage and start learning how to code.
 You do not have to register or login.
 We host two courses: Software Engineering and Programming Languages.
 You can learn principles of programming from zero to hero in shorter time than school.
-Our courses are focussed on basic knowledge.
-For advanced programming you can follow documentation.
-There is no schedule, you can start learning any time and pause or continue in your own free time.
+Our courses are focussed on fundamentals and theory.
+For advanced programming you can follow documentation and work on projects.
+There is no schedule for courses, you can start learning any time and pause or continue in your own free time.
 We do not track your progress.

 **Community**

-You can join our community on Discord, Google, Reddit.
+You can join our community on Discord, Google, Reddit or Twitter.
 After you join, you can claim a new role on chat room.
 We do not have any registry or database and we do not collect e-mail addresses nor phone numbers.
 After you get a role you will receive an invitation for GitHub in your e-mail.
 You can accept this invitation to become member in our team and get access to projects.

 **Invitations**